OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

 Tracing a recursive code
 ==============================
+As we have seen in the previous section that to write a recursive code you should think in a top-down manner.
+The successful way is not to worry about how the recursive callcursive f slves the sub-problem.
+Simply accept that it will solve it correctly, and use this result to in turn correctly solve the original problem.
+On the other hand, if it is required to read or trace a recursive function you need to think in a bottom-up manner.
+That means you will nedd first to evaluate the base case and work backward until reaching the required function call.
+In this section we will illustarte how can you trace a recursive call.

 Tracing recursive functions is a great way to learn how it behave.
 After you become comfortable with tracing, you rarely need to trace again.
 You begin to trust that recursion will work.